devbambino/fetchai-trade-angel/README.md

 TradeAngel is an advanced multi-agent AI system built on Fetch.ai's technology stack that helps retail crypto investors make more informed decisions through 24/7 market monitoring, sentiment analysis, and personalized recommendations.

+## 🏆 Impact and Inspiration

+TradeAngel addresses the critical problem of information overload and emotional trading that plagues retail crypto investors.
+By leveraging Fetch.ai's agent ecosystem and ASI-1 Mini for intelligent decision-making, the platform democratizes access to sophisticated market analysis previously available only to institutional investors.

+Our solution demonstrates the practical applications of the Fetch.ai SDK by creating a network of specialized agents that work in concert through the Agentverse framework to deliver real-world value.

+This project was inspired on DevBambino's personal experience with retail investing, who tired of losing money in the crypto markets decided to create his own manual process(collecting and analazying crypto and stocks markets news, fear indexes, and price data) to make informed investing decisions.
+That manual process was the reference for Trade Angel automated analysis.

 ## 🌟 Features

 - **Multi-Agent Intelligence Network**: